| We all hope it won't happen to us. We keep our typing fingers

 or clicking on a Web URL link while browsing the Internet.
 These kinds of mistakes are common and can be avoided

 by simply taking reasonable measures to provide security for their computers.
+Email from unknown people should be treated suspiciously,

 particularly if an attachment is included.
 Often these attachments have a Trojan, virus, or other malicious